hellmarbecker/blog/_posts/2022-01-25-partitioning-in-druid-part-3-multi-dimension-range-partitioning.markdown

   }
 }
 ```
-The values are nicely bucketed in alphabetic order:
+The values of the leading `channel` dimension are nicely bucketed in alphabetic order:

 ![Segment metadata](/assets/2022-01-25-4-segment-metadata.jpg)